 The Tarptent ProTrail (MSRP $229) is an ultralight one-person single-walled tent designed for three-season use.
 Weighing just 26 ounces, the ProTrail is generously sized for one person with plenty of interior room for gear.
 Setup requires two trekking poles although conventional poles can also be purchased from the manufacturer if you don’t use them.

 Tarptent ProTrail Tent

-The Tarptent ProTrail is shaped like an A-frame tarp or pup tent with an integrated rain fly and internal bathtub floor that’s suspended from the fly with bug netting.
-The fly’s curved ridgeline and sides helps reduce the amount of fabric required to make the tent, while making it more aerodynamic.
+The Tarptent ProTrail is shaped like an A-frame tarp or pup tent with an integrated rainfly and internal bathtub floor that’s suspended from the fly with bug netting.
+The fly’s curved ridgeline and sides help reduce the amount of fabric required to make the tent while making it more aerodynamic.
 The sidewalls of the bathtub floor help prevent the floor from being flooded in wet weather, while the bug netting provides insect protection.